decred/dcrdocs/docs/getting-started/overview.md

 * Proof-of-Stake mining (assuming you already have some DCR)
 * Have someone send you some DCR

+Note: You might soon notice one of the many differences between Decred and other popular cryptocurrencies: the wallet daemon and node daemon are separate.
+A lot of other coins run these functions together in a single daemon.
+For those who choose to use the command line interfaces, this means you must run `dcrd` for full node functionality, and `dcrwallet` to store your DCR, create transactions and participate in Proof-of-Stake mining/voting.

 ---

 ## **1. <i class="fa fa-user"></i> User Guides**